 - Making obscene or threatening comments over the phone or internet (“cyber-bullying”).

-Therefore, harassment is a broad offense that can take place in person or online, through words or by actions.
+Therefore, harassment is a broad offense that can occur in person or online, through words or actions.

 Example: 18-year-old Jeffrey is the high-school bully.
 One day he throws Tom against the lockers.
 Later he pantomimes having sex to Jennifer.
 He makes 20 telephone calls with obscene language to Victoria.
 He follows Seymour all the way home just to make him nervous.
 He texts Doris all through the night while she should be asleep.
 He keeps calling Henry the R-word at school to taunt him.
 And through instant message he threatens to beat up Zack the next day during lunch.
 Each of these actions qualifies as harassment under CRS 18-9-111.